org-tigris-jsapar/jsapar/docs/introduction.md

 The <a href="api/index.html">javadoc</a> contains more comprehensive documentation regarding the classes mentioned below. <br/><br/>
 The JSaPar is a java library that provides a parser for flat and CSV (Comma Separated Values) files.
 The concept is that a schema denotes the way text data should be parsed or composed.
 The schema instance to be used can be built by specifying a xml-document or it can be constructed programmatically by using java code.
-The parser is event driven, meaning that you need to provide an event handler while parsing.
-For convenience there are some event handlers provided or you may implement your own.
-For instance, the org.jsapar.parse.DocumentBuilderLineEventHandler builds a  a org.jsapar.model.Document object that contains a list of org.jsapar.model.Line objects which contains a list of org.jsapar.model.Cell objects.
+The parser is consumer driven, meaning that you need to provide a consumer while parsing that can handle each line.
+For convenience there are some consumers provided but you may also implement your own.
+For instance, the org.jsapar.parse.DocumentBuilderLineConsumer builds a  a org.jsapar.model.Document object that contains a list of org.jsapar.model.Line objects which contains a list of org.jsapar.model.Cell objects.